 The problem with this is not only that it leaves some very decent writers in the lurch, but it makes a lot of writers turn to the dark side: they begin trying to write to the trends.
 This never turns out well because writers are artists, and art can't be just business.
 Every writer has their own area to focus in on.
 For example, me with YA fantasy/sci-fi.
 If I tried to write a cowboy story, things would probably not go well.
 Realistic fiction and I have also proven ourselves not all that compatible.

 Oftentimes, once you have proof of a new trend, it's too late.
 The last thing I heard, zombies were considered the next it thing, which means that anyone writing a zombie story is out of luck today.
 Another genre out of luck right now is dystopians in the vein of The Hunger Games.
 If you're at all familiar with YA fiction, you've probably noticed the related trend.
 I bet you could name a few recent books right off the top of your head.
 So you dystopian writers who are struggling right now, you can blame Suzanne Collins.
 But try not to riot too much because I do really like her and her work.

 So that is why publishing trends are of the devil.
 Someday, I will be published and I will become a bestselling phenomenon, and then writers can weep as they find themselves suddenly unable to publish their awesome speculative fiction about psychics.

 SO THERE, WORLD.

-> Did y'all have a great Christmas?
+Did y'all have a great Christmas?
 I hope so!
-I did. :) I got an acoustic guitar, a Rogue Dreadnaught Sunburst, whom I've named Rogue, and a lot of new music.
-A. LOT.
+I got an acoustic guitar, a Rogue Dreadnaught Sunburst, whom I've named Rogue, and a lot of new music.
 I love music.
 I love it so much.
-It inspires me a whole bunch in writing and life.
-Which almost but not quite makes up for stupid publishing trends.
+It inspires me a whole bunch in writing and life, which almost makes up for stupid publishing trends.

-> Why I Hate James Pat...
+Why I Hate James Pat...